Parliament-Funkadelic: Key members

 Davis was the bass singer and a member of The Parliaments.
 His distinctive voice can be heard on "Give Up the Funk (Tear the Roof off the Sucker)" and on George Clinton's solo hit single "Atomic Dog".
 Aside from Clinton, he was the only original member of the Parliaments not to leave in 1977.
 In the eighties, Davis recorded and toured with George Clinton and the P-Funk Allstars in support of "Atomic Dog" and with Zapp in support of "I Can Make You Dance", but his vocal range made him an obvious choice as replacement bass vocalist for Melvin Franklin in the Temptations.
 Davis left the Temptations in 1995 (after being diagnosed with cancer), but continued to perform with former P-Funk members Fuzzy Haskins, Calvin Simon, and Grady Thomas under the name Original P.

 Clarence "Fuzzy" Haskins (vocals, guitar, drums; June 8, 1941 - March 17, 2023).

 Haskins was a member and first tenor of The Parliaments.
 In addition to writing, playing drums and guitar, Haskins is known for his "gospel" singing style.
 He left P-Funk in 1977.
-In the nineties, he formed Original P with the other Parliaments (Davis, Thomas and Simon), and retired in 2011.
+In the 1990s, he formed Original P with the other Parliaments (Davis, Thomas and Simon), and retired in 2011.

 Calvin Simon (vocals, percussion; May 22, 1942 – January 6, 2022).

 Simon was an original member of The Parliaments, before leaving in 1977.
 In the nineties, he formed Original P with the other Parliaments (Davis, Thomas and Haskins), and retired in 2005.
 He was the owner of a record label.

 "Shady Grady" Thomas (vocals; born January 5, 1941).

 In the late 1950s, Thomas started as bass vocalist for The Parliaments.
 When Parliament members moved from Newark to Plainfield, New Jersey to "conk" hair at The Silk Palace, The Parliaments began a friendly rivalry with local doo wop group Sammy Campbell and the Del-Larks, who featured bass vocalist Raymond Davis.
 Thomas persuaded Davis to take over as bass vocalist in the Parliaments, which enabled Thomas to move to baritone.
 Thomas (along with Worrell) is responsible for the addition of drummer Jerome Brailey.
 After Thomas, Haskins, and Simon left P-Funk in 1977, Thomas formed his own band called The Shady Bunch.
 Word of Thomas's drummer, Dennis Chambers, and bassist Rodney "Skeet" Curtis got back to Clinton, and Chambers and Curtis were invited, and joined Parliament-Funkadelic.
 After Thomas' brief return to The P-Funk Allstars in the nineties, Thomas cofounded Original P with original Parliaments (Davis, Haskins, and Simon).
 Thomas is the leader of Original P.